Free Catalan Territory

-The Free Catalan Territory are those declared municipalities or regions of Catalonia that had approved a motion in a plenary session by the councillors of the town or the region council, as they represent the municipality's local authority.
-Such motions declare that Spanish laws and regulations are considered provisional, waiting for the Government and Parliament of Catalonia to enact new Catalan laws after having assumed national sovereignty, and therefore turning Catalonia into an independent state.
+Free Catalan Territory (Catalan: Territori Català Lliure) is a designation adopted since 2012 by a number of Catalan municipal and comarcal councils.
+These councils passed symbolic motions declaring that Spanish state laws would apply only provisionally in their territory, pending the creation of Catalan legislation after a potential future declaration of independence.
+The movement began in early September 2012, when Sant Pere de Torelló was the first town to adopt such a declaration.
+In the following weeks dozens of municipalities and several county councils joined.
+Several of those motions were later challenged in administrative courts and some were annulled.

 Free Catalan Territory (in Catalan, Territori Català Lliure) was the expression chosen by the councillors of Sant Pere de Torelló in order to define the status quo of the municipality on September 3, 2012, and was also the first town in Catalonia to give itself this name.
 From its new condition, the council of Sant Pere de Torelló announced that the October 12, holiday becomes an ordinary weekday, directly conflicting the Spanish legislation.

 Since then, more municipalities joined this initiative and approved similar declarations to Sant Pere de Torelló's.
 Also, there are some municipalities that preferred approving independentist motions, but without explicitly declaring themselves Free Catalan Territory, like Caldes de Montbui or Tàrrega.

 The October 11th 2012 the first comarcal declaration was approved.
 The Comarcal Council of La Garrotxa approved a collective motion to declare all that region "Free and Sovereign Catalan Territory".
 Also, the same day, the Comarcal Council of the Alt Penedès approved supporting those municipalities that approve that kind of motion, hanging an Estelada flag at the balcony of the offices of the Comarcal Council as a symbol "of Catalonia's people desires of sovereignty".

 After the first month since Sant Pere de Torelló's declaration, a Catalan newspaper stated that there are approximately 660,000 "free Catalan citizens", which represent almost 9% of Catalonia's total population.

+Aftermath and relationship with wider independence movement

+The initiative was part of the broader independence mobilisation that followed the 2010 Constitutional Court ruling on the Statute and the large pro-independence demonstrations of 2012.
+The “Free Catalan Territory” declarations were one local expression of that movement and were later eclipsed by subsequent events in the independence process.

+Legal challenges and judicial rulings

+The motions were declaratory and political in nature: in general they were symbolic statements by local councils rather than enforceable changes to legal competences.
+Some municipalities did adopt consequential local administrative adjustments (for example symbolic calendar changes or flag displays), but the motions themselves did not confer new legal powers on municipalities.

+Nature and effects

+The motions were declaratory and political in nature: in general they were symbolic statements by local councils rather than enforceable changes to legal competences.
+Some municipalities did adopt consequential local administrative adjustments (for example symbolic calendar changes or flag displays), but the motions themselves did not confer new legal powers on municipalities.